orangespaceman/training-notes/php.md

 ### Control Structures

-PHP can perform a specific action only if certain conditions are met
+PHP can be used to perform a specific action only when certain conditions are met

 The main types of conditional logic structures are: